 As one of its first steps, the PDP Working Group chartered to perform this task should prioritize the need to understand fully the scope and applicability of each RPM, and how each of the RPMs interact with and supplement one another, in order to gain a more cohesive view of how the RPMs work collectively.

-In a two-pronged PDP, the Working Group should take care to ensure that its work on the UDRP during the first phase is limited to understanding the UDRP's interplay and complementarity with the new RPMs, rather than engaging in an in-depth review of the UDRP (which is reserved for the second phase of the PDP).
+Secondly, the PDP Working Group should review the suggestions that have already been brought forward by the community regarding possible modifications to the UDRP73 and the new

+73 These are summarized in Annex 2 of the UDRP Report.